Kirtanpunase/todo-list/README.md

-# 📝 Todo List Web App
+📋 To-Do List Web App

-A responsive Todo List Web App for managing tasks with features like add, delete, mark as complete, and sort by date.
-Built using **HTML, CSS, and JavaScript**, this app provides a clean UI and smooth interactions for organizing daily tasks.
+A responsive and interactive To-Do List web application built using HTML, CSS, and JavaScript.
+This app allows users to manage daily tasks efficiently with modern UI and local storage for persistent task data.

-## 🚀 Features
+🔥 Features

-- ✅ Add, complete, and delete tasks
+✅ Add, edit, complete, and delete tasks

+📅 Assign due dates and highlight overdue tasks

+🌗 Toggle between Dark Mode and Light Mode

-- 🔄 Sort tasks by newest or oldest
+🔃 Sort tasks by Latest or Oldest

-- 📂 Collapsible sections for uncompleted and completed tasks
-- 💾 Data persistence with localStorage
-- 🎨 Modern, responsive, and minimal UI
+📦 Tasks are stored in LocalStorage — no backend required

+🖱️ Smooth animations and responsive design for all screen sizes